 For example, you might spot a problem with pests or it may not have any heating.

-You can avoid dragging out the home buying process by eliminating properties that you know won’t pass this short appraisal for determining the safety and sanitation of a property.
+You can avoid dragging out the home buying process by eliminating properties that you know won’t pass this short appraisal.

 What are the VA minimum property requirements?

 You might be surprised to find out how easy it is for a potential property to qualify for these VA minimum property requirements.

 It all starts with making sure that the home is only zoned as a residential property and that it has adequate space for you to live in.
 VA loans cannot be used for commercial or industrial properties.

 Beyond these simple requirements, a home must also meet all of the following criteria:

 - Clean drinking water is a must-have for any home, particularly if you want to use a VA loan.

 - Well water will have to pass many tests to ensure that is free from harmful bacteria and is safe for human consumption.